 Meeta Kothare teaches at the LBJ School of Public Affairs as well as the McCombs School of Business, where she is the managing director of the Sustainability and Social Innovation Initiative.
 She also teaches a leadership class at the Center for Nonprofit Studies.

-Becky Lentz is an Associate Professor of Communication Studies at McGill University in Montreal, Quebec.
+Dr. Becky Lentz is a Faculty Fellow at the RGK Center for Philanthropy and Community Service.
 She completed her doctoral work in 2008 at the University of Texas at Austin’s Department of Radio, TV, and Film specializing in communication technology and policy.

 Elizabeth Mueller is an Associate Professor of Community and Regional Planning and has a faculty appointment in the School of Social Work.
 She holds masters and doctoral degrees in city and regional planning from the University of California, Berkeley.

 Dennis Poole is a Distinguished Professor Emeritus and past Dean in the College of Social Work at The University of South Carolina.
 He also is Senior Fellow of Nonprofit Management and Community Building at the RGK Center for Philanthropy and Community Service in the LBJ School of Public Affairs at The University of Texas at Austin.

 The research of Dr. Aaron Rochlen has focused on men and masculinity, with a particular emphasis on men's mental health and help-seeking patterns.
 Within this area, his recent research has addressed help-seeking alternatives for men, non-traditional work/career roles, as well as the unique experiences of men with depression.